-Respondent issued its tentative ruling denying the MJOP without addressing or providing its substantive reasoning for doing so.
+The trial court issued its tentative ruling denying the MJOP without addressing or providing its substantive reasoning for doing so.
 V3 E19 p.1227.
-Counsel also believed he may have lost credibility with Respondent for having referenced Petitioner's allegations of extra-judicial actions by Geraci attempting to force Petitioner to settle.
+Counsel also believed he may have lost credibility with the trial court for having referenced Petitioner's allegations of extra-judicial actions by Geraci attempting to force Petitioner to settle.
 Thus, Counsel asked a colleague to second chair the oral hearing on the MJOP.
-As the transcript clearly reflects, the ONLY issue on which Counsel and co-chair requested Respondent to focus was the issue of contract integration.
-Respondent repeatedly refused three separate requests to address the issue:
+As the transcript clearly reflects, the ONLY issue that Counsel and co-chair requested the trial court focus on was the issue of contract integration.
+The trial court repeatedly refused three, separate requests, to address the issue: